RedHate/Hakai-MPC/README.md

 # Ultros 2021 Akai System Spoofing Data For MPC ONE, LIVE and X

+First of all, Thank you to TheKikGen for taking the work out of modding the rom.
+You've done an excellent job with the tools and documentations.
+For those of you that haven't first taken a look at TheKikGen's github look here this is the foundation for rom modding and source for technical data: https://github.com/TheKikGen

+TheKikgen's ssh enabled firmware can be found here: https://github.com/TheKikGen/MPC-LiveXplore

 ## The basis for the Hakai 2.9.0 (VERSION 2) force enabled firmware found on mpc-forums.com

 In order to have alternate software builds work on the MPC or to unlock features locked by baked in